The Complete Guide to The Tarbolton Reel

 The Chieftains The Chieftains 7 1 Tarbolton, The

-Johnny Doran The Bunch Of Keys: Complete Recordings 4 Tarbolton, The
+Johnny Doran The Bunch Of Keys: The Complete Recordings Of Johnny Doran 4 Tarbolton, The

 Matt Molloy & Donal Lunny Matt Molloy 1 Tarbolton, The